adromero/frame-sync/README.md

    - **↻ 90°** - Rotate clockwise (right)
 3. The image and thumbnail will update immediately
 4. Original image file is permanently rotated

+#### Searching and Filtering

+Easily find images using the powerful search and filter tools:

+1. **Search by filename**: Type in the search box to find images by name (auto-searches as you type)
+2. **Filter by date range**: Select start and/or end dates to view images from specific time periods
+3. **Filter by device**: Choose a device from the dropdown to see only images assigned to that display
+4. **Filter by user**: Use the "Owner" dropdown to filter by uploader (all, my photos, or specific users)
+5. **Combine filters**: All filters work together - search for a filename on a specific device within a date range
+6. **Clear filters**: Click "Clear Filters" to reset all search and filter options at once
+7. All filtering respects pagination and updates the image count automatically

 #### Bulk Operations